hasan-rakibul/pavlok-nudge-snore/README.md

     - torchaudio==2.4.1+rocm6.1
     - torchmetrics==1.4.1
     - pytorch-lightning==2.4.0
 - ffmpeg 4.4.1, required for audio processing, installed in the OS.
+(If not installed, training/testing may raise a `RuntimeError: Couldn't find appropriate backend to handle uri file_name.wav and format None.`)